ecoacoustics/web-components/docs/spec.md

 - be composable
 - be reusable in basic static web pages
 - be web components
   - they should be fully useable in basic cases via html attributes and elements
   - they should have a secondary, more advanced DOM object API
   - the DOM API holds the "true" data objects and the DOM attributes are serialized simplifications
   - should use shadow DOM where necessary
-      - 2024 update: shadow DOM is generally less popular than light DOM
 - be styleable and ship with an agnostic default style (see `::part` and `::theme`)
 - be compiled to single-file javascript packages
 - be published to npm as source (so consumers can tree shake)